shantel-martinez/shantel-martinez.github.io/CV.md

 ### PROFESSIONAL DEVELOPMENT
 **Peer Reviewer**
-Agronomy, Molecular Breeding, TAG: Theoretical and Applied Genetics
+Agronomy, Molecular Breeding, Theoretical and Applied Genetics
 **Future Professors Institute** 2018
 The focus of the series I attended was: Advancing Diversity in Academia.
 Skillsets were introduced which include understanding what the search committee is looking for, career plans, research plans, publication plans, negotiating a contract, and starting up your first lab.
 **Director of Professional Development** 2016-2017